bobmonsour/faustotasca/src/pages/los-angeles.md

 'Mural')
 }}

-Although the Redondo Beach branch of the Farmers and Merchants Bank still stands at the location indicated by 1915 photographs, the bank building no longer exists.
-Photographs of the current Farmers and Merchants Bank located at 1333 Pacific Coast Highway is slick and modern, and give no indication of the bank’s origins or history.
-Sadly, the mural by Fausto Tasca has also disappeared.

-### Cabrini Chapel

-Fausto Tasca designed and decorated the interior spaces of the chapel for Villa Cabrini.
-Sadly, the chapel was razed, the property sold. the only traces of Fausto’s original work for the chapel are located in the tasca Family Archives.
+<span>Cabrini Chapel </span>Fausto Tasca designed and decorated the interior spaces of the chapel for Villa Cabrini Chapel.
+In the 1950s the chapel was razed, the property sold.
+The only traces of Fausto’s original work for the chapel are the watercolor sketches shown below.

 {{ imagePair(
 'los-angeles/MartyrdomAgatha.jpg',
-'NEED CAPTION',
-'los-angeles/Sketch-for-Cabrini-Chapel.jpg',
-'NEED CAPTION')
-}}
+'Martyrdom of St. Agatha<br>watercolor concept sketch for Cabrini Chapel<br>date unknown<br>Archive of the Tasca Estate', 'los-angeles/Sketch-for-Cabrini-Chapel.jpg',
+'Main altar<br>watercolor concept sketch for Cabrini Chapel<br>date unknown<br>Archive of the Tasca Estate') }}

 ### Other Los Angeles Commissions

 {{ imageSingle(
 'los-angeles/MInerva.jpg',
-'International Artists Club of Los Angeles')
-}}
+'International Artists\' Club<br>date unknown<br>Archive of the Tasca Estate') }}

 {{ imageSingle(
 'los-angeles/RedondLibraryWindow.jpg',
-'Redondo Beach Library Window')
-}}
+'Redondo Beach Public Library<br>Stained glass window<br>Photographer unknown, date unknown<br>Archive of the Tasca Estate') }}